 The Hotel Brussels This 4-star hotel is one of the city’s tallest buildings, so in addition to being iconic, offers stunning, panoramic views of Brussels.
 The rooms are stylish and feature a range of amenities, such as safes, minibars, Wi-Fi and flat-screen TV’s.
 The hotel also has plenty to offer outside of the rooms and views, as a gym, restaurant, sauna, and spa are all located on-site.

 Sleep Well Youth Hostel is a wonderful budget option, that offers a surprisingly stylish destination, considering its price range.
 With a choice of private rooms or shared dormitories, it’s entirely up to you whether you want to mix with the other guests or you prefer a bit of privacy.
 If you opt for the former, the hotel’s bar and terrace are great places to get to know your fellow travellers.🔍FIND BEST HOTELS IN BRUSSELS CENTRUM

-2. Ixelles, where to stay in Brussels with family
+2. Sablon, where to stay in Brussels for chocolate lovers

 Best Things to See in Ixelles:

 The Tenbosch Park.
 Brussels can get hot in the summer months, and there is no better spot to relax during the summer than Tenbosch Park.
 Situated next to beautiful lakes, houses, and trees, you will find the perfect relaxing Place.
 It’s a popular swimming spot during the summer, and many people will use the cold lake as a refreshing swim.
 And it’s right next to Avenue Louise so that you can enjoy the shops then relax in the summer sunshine.